Jeane Kirkpatrick: Awards and prizes

 In 1985, Kirkpatrick was awarded the Presidential Medal of Freedom, the nation's highest civilian honor.
 Harvard Kennedy School created a Kirkpatrick Chair in International Affairs in her honor.

 She was given the Simon Wiesenthal Center's Humanitarian Award in 1983.

-She received an honorary doctorate degree from Universidad Francisco Marroquín in 1985; she also received an honorary doctorate at Central Connecticut State University in 1991.
+She received an honorary doctorate degree from Universidad Francisco Marroquín in 1985; she also received an honorary doctorate at Central Connecticut State University in 1991 and delivered the Robert C. Vance Lecture.